tushortz/simple-scrapper/README.md

 options are:

 * domain -> website url for code to search for data
-* url_regex -> the path to search in.
+* path_regex -> the path to search in.
 Program skips looking for data in url if the path after the `domain` name cannot be found
 * keyword_regex -> if match is found in page content, the match will be written to the `output_filename`.
-Don't forget the `(` and `)` so it can actually match exact regex
+Don't add the `(` and `)` so it can actually match exact regex
 * use_proxy -> boolean to determine if program needs to use generated proxy
 * login -> login credentials of `username`  and  `password`   separates by a colon
 * output_filename -> name of the file where match results should be stored.